psforever/PSFPortal/README.md

 **Finally, connect to http://localhost:8081** (webpack, not the raw express server)

+Register an account to start and grant it GM privileges using `UPDATE accounts SET gm=true WHERE id=your_id`.

 ### Troubleshooting

 1. Database SELECT/INSERTs are failing, but I can connect to the DB